ericomondi/ericomondi/README.md

 Here are some of my featured projects:

-1. [Basic_Login_Page](https://github.com/ericomondi/basic-login-page): A project I'm currently working on to streamline sales processes at TechCamp.
+1. [Basic_Login_Page](https://github.com/ericomondi/basic-login-page): A project I'm currently working on to streamline sales system project at TechCamp.

 2. [Student Grading App]([link-to-your-grading-app-repo](https://github.com/ericomondi/students-grading-app)): A web application for grading students based on their exam scores.
    - [Live Demo](link-to-live-demo-if-available)